 The most serious complications include: airway blockage, respiratory arrest (no breathing), and cardiac arrest.
 Our food lawyers can help you with a personal injury lawsuit against a company.
-If your loved one died after an allergic reaciton, you may have a wrongful death claim.
+If your loved one died after an allergic reaction, you may have a wrongful death claim.

 Federal Law Mandates Labeling of Major Food Allergens

 According to the Food Allergen Labeling and Consumer Protection Act (FALCPA) of 2004, food manufacturers and distributors must label any ingredients that are “major food allergens” so consumers can take appropriate action.
 There is no cure for food allergies, so avoiding allergens is the only way consumers can protect themselves from potentially severe reactions.

 Your anaphylaxis lawsuit can seek compensation from a food company for undeclared allergens.
 The suit can be filed before or after a recall is issued due to mislabeling — not listing an undeclared allergen as an ingredient.

 FALCPA identifies the following food groups as the “major food allergens”: